samanthaloies/Doubt-Window-Engine/README.md

 └── output/                   # briefs and emails land here
 ```

-WHAT IT DOES AND DOES NOT DO
+WHAT IT DOES AND DOES NOT DO:

 Does:
 - Takes Form D filings from SEC EDGAR's atom feed